alexender01/localbusinesstxt/README.md

 2. Debate and improve the standard
 3. Create a website and some WordPress and other CMS plugins to generate a business.txt file.
 4. Encourage participation from local businesses.

-The standard proposal can be discussed in this [Google group](https://groups.google.com/forum/#!forum/businesstxt).

 Contribute to improvement
 -------------------------